TONI SLOTNES-O'BRIEN - TRANSGENDER AND GENDER DIVERSE HEALTHCARE NP

-Toni Slotnes-O’Brien NP has always seen health as a priority in her own life.
-Thus, after becoming a Registered Nurse and delving deeper into the Diabetes specialty area, she decided to become a Diabetes NP, as the role enables her to pursue her other passion besides nursing, which is educating and motivating people to adopt a healthy lifestyle.
+After becoming a Registered Nurse and delving deeper into the Diabetes specialty area, she decided to become a Diabetes NP, as the role enabled her to pursue her other passion besides nursing, which is educating and motivating people to adopt a healthy lifestyle.

 Tell us a little bit about your nursing journey.